Raising funds — state integrated schools

 This means parents and other members of the school community should be given full information about the intended purpose and beneficiary of any fundraising to which they're invited to contribute from the outset.

-Proprietors may raise funds for purposes related directly to their responsibilities under the Education Act 1989 (the Act) (for example, property and special character), and for any other purpose as long as it's consistent with the legal status of the proprietor.
+Proprietors may raise funds for purposes related directly to their responsibilities under the Education and Training Act 2020 (the Act) (for example, property and special character), and for any other purpose as long as it's consistent with the legal status of the proprietor.

-Section 451 of the Act affirms that, in addition to raising funds by collecting compulsory attendance dues which may be charged under section 447, a proprietor may:
+Schedule 6, clause 34(external link), of the Act affirms that, in addition to raising funds by collecting compulsory attendance dues which may be charged under Schedule 6, clause 30(external link), a proprietor may:

 - conduct fundraising activities within the school